Circa 1920 Bass Trombone

 from back East would have taken some time, but there was a guy over on

-24th Street who made trombones in a shed out behind his house, and his
+24th Street who made trombones in a barn out behind his house, and his

 horns were supposed to be pretty good.
 What makes the story even better